Korey Coleman: Personal life

 Coleman is not religious, but he grew up in a religious household.
 He recalled waiting until he was 18 years old to finally tell his mother he doesn't believe in God and wasn't going to church anymore, in which his mother quietly and disappointedly responded with "OK."
 His father was very strict and would often make him work at the family-owned auto shop, sometimes making him do tasks that he didn't know how to do.
-He said once his father told him to go change a tire for a customer and he returned telling his dad he doesn't know how to change a tire.
+He said once his father told him to go change a tire for a customer and he returned telling his dad he didn't know how to change a tire.

 Before becoming a film critic, Coleman was a member of the National Guard of the United States.
 He claims once in a discussion that his unit was about to be sent off to Iraq, but right before it happened the US pulled out.
 His father fought in World War II, the Korean War and the Vietnam War, in the process getting wounded in one of the conflicts.

 In August 2016, Coleman proposed to his girlfriend, Merve Mia.
 Their wedding was on July 7, 2017.
 They divorced in 2023, and was finalized in mid 2024.
 Mia has since moved back to her country of Turkey.
+In March 2026, Coleman revealed that he was in a relationship.

 Coleman is friends with The Fast and the Furious star Tyrese Gibson, whom he is prone to make fun of on his show.
 He briefly shared a mailbox with author Anna Todd whose novel After was adapted into a movie of the same name, which he reviewed on his show.
+He was once an acquaintance of far-right conspiracy theorist Alex Jones, but has since become highly critical of him and his views, calling him a "charlatan".
 He endorsed Kamala Harris for the 2024 United States presidential election.